Prediabetes and Diabetes and Carbohydrates

 In this blog post we will talk about diabetes and carbohydrates.
 I will explain the importance of carbohydrates in managing diabetes.
 I will also share some tips for managing both pre- diabetes and diabetes.
 Please note this blog post is not a substitute for medical advice.
+If you have pre diabetes or diabetes and wanting personalized support we are here for you.
+You can schedule an appointment or complimentary phone consultation with a dietitian who is a certified Diabetes Care and Education Specialist so you do not have to manage your eating alone.

 Diabetes is extremely common.
 In fact, 1 in 10 US adults have diabetes so chances are you know several people affected by this disease.
 Approximately 96 million American adults have prediabetes, that is 1 in 3 adults.
 Making lifestyle changes can help prevent prediabetes from turning into diabetes.
 Without making lifestyle changes someone with prediabetes will likely convert to diabetes within the next 10 years.